Six die after Algerian quake sparks panic in capital

 ALGIERS At least six people died after a magnitude 5.5 earthquake hit southeast of the Algerian capital on Friday, shaking buildings and sending panicked families rushing into the streets of Algiers, authorities said.

-The United States Geological Survey said the quake had struck nine miles (14 km) southeast of Algiers and its epicentre was recorded at a relatively shallow depth of 6.2 miles.
+The United States Geological Survey said the quake had struck nine miles (14 km) southeast of Algiers and its epicenter was recorded at a relatively shallow depth of 6.2 miles.

 There were no reports of major damage, according to Algerian state television.
 But four people died trying to jump from windows or escape their buildings in panic and another two died of heart attacks, a health official said.